aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 - No exceptions are needed for a normal situation.
 - More readable and efficient.

-# When Exceptions Are the Right Tool: Business Rule Violations
+# When exceptions are the right tool: Business rule violations
 While exceptions should not be used for regular control flow, they are useful in cases where you need to stop execution due to an invalid business state.

-### Example: Business Exceptions in a Spring Boot REST Service
+### Right Example: Business exceptions in a Spring Boot REST Service
 Imagine you’re developing an order processing service.
 If an order is invalid, you don’t want to continue processing; instead, you should immediately stop and return an appropriate error response.

-### 1. Create a Custom Business Exception
+### 1. Create a custom business exception
 ```java
 public class BusinessException extends RuntimeException {
     private final BusinessResponseCode responseCode;